Nom-nom-hub/inteli-packs/README.md

 Inteli-Packs is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Documentation

+For detailed documentation and examples, please refer to our documentation site: [link to docs site](https://example.com/inteli-packs-docs) (To be updated with actual link after deployment)  You can build the documentation locally using:

+bash
+npm run setup-docs
+npm run docs:dev
 ## Support

-For support or questions, please open an issue on the [GitHub repository](https://github.com/Nom-nom-hub/inteli-packs/issues).
+For support and questions, please open an issue on our GitHub repository: [https://github.com/Nom-nom-hub/inteli-packs/issues](https://github.com/Nom-nom-hub/inteli-packs/issues)

-## Roadmap

-* Expand AI provider support.
-* Add more sophisticated analysis capabilities.
-* Improve plugin system.
-* Develop a web UI.

 This README provides a comprehensive overview of Inteli-Packs.
-For more detailed information, please refer to the individual command help pages and the source code.
+Remember to replace placeholder links with actual links once the documentation site is deployed.
+Consider adding a section on supported AI providers with brief descriptions of their capabilities within Inteli-Packs.